Hurricane Gabrielle (2025)

 Hurricane Gabrielle, known as Storm Gabrielle while extratropical, was a powerful tropical cyclone that threatened Bermuda, and later affected the Azores as a post-tropical cyclone in September 2025.
 The seventh named storm, second hurricane, and second major hurricane of the 2025 Atlantic hurricane season, Gabrielle formed from a long-tracked tropical wave in the central Atlantic on 17 September.
 Due to dry air and wind shear that had stifled its development, the system was initially disorganized with an ill-defined center.
 These same factors prevented further organization for multiple days following its formation.
 Gabrielle intensified into a hurricane on 21 September as conditions became much more favorable, before it rapidly intensified the following day, peaking as a Category 4 hurricane east of Bermuda.
 After maintaining for a day, increasingly hostile factors such as dry air and wind shear caused weakening to commence, weakening to a tropical storm just west of the Azores early on 25 September, becoming extratropical later that day as it passed over the island chain.
 The remnants of Gabrielle gradually spun down until moving ashore on the Iberian Peninsula on 28 September, dissipating later that day.

 Although Gabrielle did not affect Bermuda directly, high swells produced by the hurricane still affected the islands as well as the East Coast of the United States.
-A hurricane warning was issued in advance of the storm in the Azores and multiple flights halted as a result, even though Gabrielle ultimately passed through as a extratropical cyclone.
-According to Aon, damage from the storm totaled to more than US$11 million.
+A hurricane warning was issued in advance of the storm in the Azores and multiple flights halted as a result, even though Gabrielle ultimately passed through as an extratropical cyclone.
+Gabrielle's remnants, after merging with another system, also went on to cause flooding on Mainland Europe.

 Meteorological history

-On 11 September, a tropical wave entered the far eastern Atlantic from Africa.
-Though generating a large area of disorganized showers and thunderstorms as it moved across the ocean, dry and stable air stifled any potential for tropical development for several days.
-The disturbance became better organized, and was dubbed Tropical Depression Seven on 17 September midway between Cabo Verde and the Windward Islands.
-Despite having an ill-defined center with several embedded swirls, the system then strengthened into Tropical Storm Gabrielle as the center became more defined.
-Gabrielle initially struggled to become better organized due to westerly wind shear and a continuous significant dry air entrainment.
+On 12 September, a tropical wave moved off of the continent of Africa.
+The wave remained disorganized until 14 September, when the southern portion of the wave began organizing halfway between Africa and the Leeward Islands.
+Per scatterometer data, the wave attained gale-force winds on 16 September.
+On 17 September, the southern portion of the wave attempted to organize, but failed.
+There were multiple swirls embedded within the northern sector of the wave, and the system's structure closely resembled a monsoon depression at the time.
+An upper-level trough would then incite deep convection in the northern portion of the wave, where it would become Tropical Storm Gabrielle at 18:00 UTC later that day.
+Gabrielle initially struggled to become better organized due to high wind shear.
 At the time, the storm was being steered west-northwestward by a subtropical ridge over the central Atlantic.
-The storm's cloud pattern improved markedly on the afternoon of 19 September, as a curved convective band pattern started to form.
-At the same time, the low-level center became partly covered by clouds spreading westward from new bursts of convection.
-The storm continued to become better organized on the morning of 20 September, as it began to strengthen with increased curved banding over the eastern semicircle.
-By the morning of 21 September, cold convective cloud tops had begun to wrap around the circulation of the storm, and an eyewall was observed by an Air Force Reserve reconnaissance mission.
+Wind shear subsided on 19 September, allowing for some intensification, still somewhat inhibited by dry air intruding.
+Convection also improved on the night of 19 September.
+On 20 September, Gabrielle encountered warmer sea surface temperatures, (SSTs) also aiding in intensification.
+On 21 September, an inner core formed and mid-level conditions became more humid, allowing for rapid intensification.